narwhalacademy/zebra-crossing/README.md

 - Ask [Google](https://support.google.com/websearch/troubleshooter/3111061?hl=en) and [Bing](https://www.microsoft.com/en-ca/concern/bing) and Bing to remove search results pointing to pages with your personal information on them.
 - Remove any local business reviews you’ve left on Google Maps, Yelp, etc. They might point to your home or frequently visited places.
 - Follow the Cyber Civil Rights Initiative’s [guide to get policy-violating posts/media removed from social networks](https://www.cybercivilrights.org/online-removal).
-- If you’re willing to pay 💰, [Yael Grauer](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List#paid-options) recommends using [DeleteMe](https://joindeleteme.com/) and [Kanary](https://www.thekanary.com/) to remove your information from English-language public and paywalled sites.
-- If you want to do it yourself, check out Yael Grauer’s [Big Ass Data Broker Opt-Out List](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List).
+- If you want to do it yourself, check out Yael Grauer’s [BADBOOL](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List).
 (To be 100% thorough, use this on top of paid services.)
+- If you’re willing to pay 💰, [BADBOOL](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List?tab=readme-ov-file#additional-options-paid-and-free) recommends using [EasyOptOuts](https://easyoptouts.com/) to remove your information from English-language public and paywalled sites.
 - If you live in the US, [Consumer Reports’ Permission Slip app](https://www.permissionslipcr.com/) (iOS only) helps automate removal requests to 40+ US companies.

 #### Remove articles and press about you online